forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Sanctions on Russia

-> Reason - Sanctions on Russia are considered adequate to:
+> Subjective Reasons: Sanctions on Russia are considered adequate as:
+> * the invasion and offensive warfare is not supported here ([Opinion on conflict](#opinion-on-the-conflict))
+> * An alternative path to actions focussed mainly on the military.
+Economic restrictions are considered to have expected cost/benefits fare higher than warfare.
+>   * As the first also can have benefits respectively reduce risks (such as cleaner air and slower CO2 increase which can have risks such as rising sea levels or ocean acidification).
+>   * While warfare has a variety of risks associated.
+>
+> Subjective Goals:
 > 1. Encouraging Russia to stop offensive warfare and adhere to international rules such as the UN charter.
-> 2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution (e.g. a withdrawal of troupes). // hard to say what's a fair solution, here some speculations are in [Paths to Peace](#paths-to-peace)
+> 2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution and to implement it (e.g. a withdrawal of troupes). // hard to say what's a fair solution, here some speculations are in [Paths to Peace](#paths-to-peace)

+#### Overview
 * *Sanction Target:* As a war is very expensive, the goal is to restrict the government income.
 * *Situation:*
   * The Russian state is largely financed by exports of petroleum products.
+  * Petroleum products are:
+    * mobile,
-  * Petroleum products are mobile and quite hard to track and further consumption in rich countries tends to be price insensitive.
+    * quite hard to track,
+    * consumption in rich countries tends to be price insensitive.
-* *Goal:* Reduced the Russian state income by lowering petroleum prices by lowering consumption.
-If wanted (by 'Western' countries alone), the prices can be lowered as much as necessary e.g. down 60, 40, 20 or even 10 $.
+* *Goal:* Reduced the Russian state income.
+Lower the petroleum consumption to lower the prices and imports from Russia.
+Lower consumption and the prices as much as necessary e.g. down 60, 40, or even 20 $.
 * *Implementation:* Some measures for consumption reduction of oil products are known from the oil price shocks in the 70s or from environment protection/global warming slowing measures.
 Even more strict measures are known from times of crises such as the first and second world wars when goods were scarce, a crises fallback is rationing.
   > Here generally a market based approaches are favored.
-Though a market based approach to reduce oil consumption of individuals works possibly in Island (and possibly some other Nordic countries), in most countries the income distribution is much to skewed such that a 10 times price increase will ruin some while not bothering others much, therefore a purely market based approach likely is not that efficient and unfair.
+Though a market based approach to reduce oil consumption of individuals works possibly to some extent in Slovakia or Iceland (<https://en.wikipedia.org/wiki/Distribution_of_wealth>), however in most countries the wealth distribution is too skewed such that a 10 times price increase will ruin some while not bothering others much, therefore a purely market based approach likely is not that efficient and unfair.

+  #### Ground Transportation
-  * Reduce the consumption from individual car traffic (as electricity is currently produced by gas/petroleum products electric cars are to be included).
-Ideally some soft measures such as encouraging consumption by promotion, by increase the attractiveness of public transport (such as the 9 Euro ticket).
+  * *Consumers:* Mainly private car and private and public airplane traffic.
+Reduce the consumption from individual traffic (when electricity is produced by gas/petroleum products electric cars are to be included).
+  * *Measures:* Ideally some soft measures such as reduced consumption by promotion, by increase the attractiveness of public transport (such as the 9 Euro ticket).
 If necessary stricter measures from decreased speed limits up to rationing fuel/car usage are thinkable.
   <!--
     * Speed limits, rationing fuel,
     * limit the usage of certain car types i.e. high fuel consumption cars unless usage has a rational necessity